DexMV: Imitation Learning for Dexterous Manipulation from Human Videos: Imitation Learning

-\emph{State-action imitation learning.} We will introduce two algorithms.
-The first one is the Generative Adversarial Imitation Learning (GAIL)~\cite{ho2016generative}, which is the SOTA IL method that performs occupancy measure matching to learn parameterized policy.
-Occupancy measure matching aims to minimize the objective $d(\rho_{\pi_\mathrm{E}},\rho_{\pi_\theta})$, where $d$ is a distance function, $\pi_\theta$ is a policy to be learned and parameterized by $\theta$.
-The key idea behind GAIL is that it uses generative adversarial training to estimate the distance and minimize it alternatively.
-This leads to the following min-max optimization problem:
+We will introduce two algorithms.
+The first one is the Generative Adversarial Imitation Learning (GAIL)~\cite{ho2016generative}, which is the SOTA IL method that performs occupancy measure matching to learn policy.
+Occupancy measure $\rho_\pi$~\cite{Puterman:1994:MDP:528623} is a density measure of the state-action tuple on policy $\pi$.
+GAIL aims to minimize the objective $d(\rho_{\pi_\mathrm{E}},\rho_{\pi_\theta})$, where $d$ is a distance function, $\pi_\theta$ is the policy parameterized by $\theta$.
+GAIL use generative adversarial training to estimate the distance and minimize it with the objective as,

-where $D_w$ is a discriminator parameterized by $w$.
-To equip GAIL with reward function, we adopt the approach proposed by~\cite{kang2018policy}, which combines the discriminator feedback and reward signal via reward shaping.
-In the following context, we denote this method as GAIL+.
+where $D_w$ is a discriminator.
+To equip GAIL with reward function, we adopt the approach proposed by~\cite{kang2018policy}, denoted as GAIL+ in this paper.

 The second algorithm is Demo Augmented Policy Gradient (DAPG)~\cite{rajeswaran2017learning}.
-It combines learning from demonstration and policy optimization for better sample complexity and resulting policies.
-The objective function for policy optimization at each iteration $k$ can be represented as,
+The objective function for policy optimization at each iteration $k$ is as follow. where $A^{\pi_\theta}$ is the advantage function~\cite{baird1993advantage} of policy $\pi_\theta$, and $\lambda_0$ and $\lambda_1$ are hyper-parameters to determine the advantage of state-action pair in demonstrations.